 Most people who pass away from kidney failure have what family members and caregivers describe as a “good death.”
 A study reported that patients who discontinued dialysis described a good death as pain-free, peaceful and brief.
 The patients’ families echoed this sentiment, adding a good death included having loved ones present at the end.

 When the dialysis patient and their loved ones are prepared for the final days, the time remaining can be spent in companionship, reminiscing, laughing and crying.
-Many people never have the opportunity for closure, many kidney failure patients and their loved ones say they are grateful for the opportunity to express affection and say goodbye.
+Many people never have the opportunity for closure.
+Many kidney failure patients and their loved ones say they’re grateful for the opportunity to express affection and say goodbye.

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.